 Financial Support for Research Students

-The Financial Assistance Fund provides financial support for external students who are experiencing hardship.
+The Financial Assistance Fund provides financial support for students who are experiencing hardship.
 The money is provided from voluntary donations by the trustees of the Open University Development Fund.

 You can apply for support towards living expenses and unfunded study costs.
 This fund has no citizenship restriction: both UK and non-UK citizens are eligible to apply as long as they are resident in the UK.
 The amount of support depends on individual applications and on demand; no awards can be given once the annual fund has been exhausted.
 Members of university staff who have been granted a staff fee waiver may not apply to the fund.

 Awards are usually more than £25 and less than £200 and you may not apply for financial support for expenditure already incurred.
 Awards are usually assessed annually but if you are in financial difficulty and you think your studies may be affected, contact the Research Degrees Office straight away for advice on the financial support available.